 GeneCards Summary for CLEC4E Gene

 CLEC4E (C-Type Lectin Domain Family 4 Member E) is a Protein Coding gene.
-Diseases associated with CLEC4E include Fungal Keratitis and Common Wart.
-Among its related pathways are Innate Immune System and C-type lectin receptor signaling pathway.
+Diseases associated with CLEC4E include Fungal Keratitis.
+Among its related pathways are CLEC7A (Dectin-1) signaling and Defective GALNT12 causes colorectal cancer 1 (CRCS1).
 Gene Ontology (GO) annotations related to this gene include carbohydrate binding.
-An important paralog of this gene is CLEC4C.
+An important paralog of this gene is CLEC4A.